 Redland City Council has a clear vision for the Weinam Creek PDA (Priority Development Area) precinct that responds to the community's needs.
 Weinam Creek is set to become an exciting and dynamic destination in its own right – as well as an effective transport hub and gateway to the islands.

-In June 2018, Council confirmed its commitment to the rejuvenation of the Weinam Creek PDA, announcing plans to develop the site to provide the community infrastructure that the area requires.
-Council's proposed master plan [PDF, 4MB] which will be delivered in stages, will transform the waterfront of Redland Bay, improve the usability of the transport hub, attract visitors, create jobs and drive economic development in the area.
+Redland Investment Corporation is working with Council to develop the Weinam Creek PDA master plan [PDF, 6.56MB], which will be delivered in stages, and will transform the waterfront of Redland Bay, improve the usability of the transport hub, attract visitors, create jobs and drive economic development in the area.

 - More open space

 - New pedestrian and cycle ways

 - Improved drop off and storage facilities for island residents and visitors

 - A new boat ramp to separate emergency and public access